bvonboyen/bvonboyen.github.io/_posts/2025-10-14-value-bets.md

 Together, these methods form the bridge between simple positive-EV selection and true portfolio management — where betting, investing, and risk control converge.

+Where Betting Meets Portfolio Management

+Together, these methods form the bridge between simple positive-EV selection and true portfolio management — where betting, investing, and risk control converge.
+They transform a list of value bets into a structured allocation problem: balancing growth, variance, and risk appetite — the very same challenge faced by traders, fund managers, and actuaries alike.
+Evolving the app in this direction is a natural first candidate for an actuary like me.